xfph/RFPCA/readme.txt

 The folder prog contains function files of the proposed RFPCA and other related methods in the paper, details as below. mvt.m
--- Main file used to obtain the ML estimate for the matrix-variate t distribution.
+-- Main file used to obtain the ML estimate for the Mt distribution.

 mvn.m
 -- Main file used to obtain the ML estimate for the matrix-variate normal distribution.

 mxvt.m
--- Main file used to obtain the ML estimate for the matrix-variate T distribution.
+-- Main file used to obtain the ML estimate for the T distribution.

 mt.m
 -- Main file used to obtain the ML estimate for the multivariate t distribution.